Swissair Flight 111

-Swissair Flight 111 (SR111/SWR111) was a scheduled international passenger flight from John F. Kennedy International Airport in New York City, United States, to Cointrin Airport in Geneva, Switzerland.
+Swissair Flight 111 was a scheduled international passenger flight from John F. Kennedy International Airport in New York City, United States, to Cointrin Airport in Geneva, Switzerland.
 The flight was also a codeshare flight with Delta Air Lines.
-On 2 September 1998, the McDonnell Douglas MD-11 performing this flight, registration HB-IWF, crashed into the Atlantic Ocean southwest of Halifax Stanfield International Airport at the entrance to St. Margarets Bay, Nova Scotia, Canada.
-The crash site was 8 km from shore, roughly equidistant from the small fishing and tourist communities of Peggy's Cove and Bayswater.
-All 215 passengers and 14 crew members on board the plane were killed, making the crash the deadliest accident in the history of Swissair and the deadliest accident involving the McDonnell Douglas MD-11.
-It is also the second-deadliest aviation accident to occur in Canada, behind Arrow Air Flight 1285R.
+On 2 September 1998, the McDonnell Douglas MD-11 operating this flight crashed into the Atlantic Ocean southwest of Halifax Stanfield International Airport at the entrance to St. Margarets Bay, Nova Scotia, Canada, killing all 215 passengers and 14 crew members on board.
+The crash site was 8 km from shore, roughly equidistant from the small fishing and tourist communities of Peggys Cove and Bayswater.
+It is the deadliest accident in Swissair history, the deadliest involving the MD-11, and the second-deadliest aviation accident in Canada, behind Arrow Air Flight 1285R.

-The search and rescue response, crash recovery operation and investigation by the Government of Canada took more than four years and cost CA$57 million.
+The search and rescue response, crash recovery operation, and investigation by the Government of Canada took more than four years and cost CA$57 million.
 The investigation carried out by the Transportation Safety Board of Canada (TSB) concluded that flammable material used in the aircraft's structure allowed a fire to spread beyond the control of the flight crew, resulting in the crash of the aircraft.
-Several wide-ranging recommendations were made which were incorporated into newer US Federal Aviation Administration (FAA) standards.
+Several wide-ranging recommendations were made, which were incorporated into newer US Federal Aviation Administration (FAA) standards.

 Background

 Aircraft

 The aircraft involved was a seven-year-old McDonnell Douglas MD-11 and registered as HB-IWF.
-The aircraft was powered by three Pratt & Whitney PW4462 turbofan engines and the aircraft had logged 36,041 airframe hours before the accident.
-It bore the title of Schaffhausen until 1993, when it was renamed to Vaud.
+The aircraft was powered by three Pratt & Whitney PW4462 turbofan engines, and the aircraft had logged 36,041 airframe hours before the accident.
+It bore the name of Schaffhausen until 1993, when it was renamed to Vaud.
 The cabin was configured with 241 passenger seats.
-First and business class seats were equipped with in-seat in-flight entertainment (IFE) systems from Interactive Flight Technologies.
+First- and business-class seats were equipped with in-seat in-flight entertainment (IFE) systems from Interactive Flight Technologies.

 The in-flight entertainment system was the first of its kind equipped on the aircraft.
-It allowed the first and business class passengers to select their own movies and games, and to gamble.
+It allowed the first- and business-class passengers to select their own movies and games and to gamble.
 The system was installed in business class one year before the incident, between 21 August and 9 September 1997.
-It was installed in first class five months later, in February 1998, due to delivery delays.
+It was installed in first class five months later, in February 1998, due to logistical delays.